gogins/csound-webserver-opcodes/README.md

 webserver_open_uri i_webserver_handle, S_window_title, S_uri, i_width, i_height [, i_fullscreen]
 webserver_open_html i_webserver_handle, S_window_title, S_html, S_base_uri, i_width, i_height [i, fullscreen]
 ```
-In addition, the following JavaScript interface can be used from the
+The following JavaScript interface can be used from the JavaScript context of
-JavaScript context of a Web page opened by these opcodes.
-To do this, include
-the `csound.js` script in the body of your HTML code.
-As far as possible, the
+a Web page opened by these opcodes.
+As far as possible, the methods of this
-methods of this interface are the same as that in `csound.hpp`:
+interface are the same as that in `csound.hpp`:
 ```
 CompileCsdText
 CompileOrc